The Templar Westford Knight is disappearing!

 If you’d like to take a look at the Westford Knight yourselves then it’s on Depot Street, near the Abbott School in Westford, a town north-west of Boston.
 Since the 1950s, it’s been identified by local historians as “a fallen Viking of the Gunn clan” who was with Henry Sinclair and his fleeing Templars wandering across the New World a hundred years before Columbus.

 Spoilsports say the area was inaccessible at the time and that using the term “Viking” (tenth century and before) to describe a knight in the 1300s is historically inaccurate.
-Archaeologists – pah, what do they know? – have said that the sword could be a human carving but the rest are glacial striations and what people want to see.
-They say the claims about Sinclair are ‘pseudo-archaeology’.
+Mainstream archaeologists comment that the sword could be a human carving but the rest are glacial striations and, basically, what people want to see.
+They state the claims about the Sinclair connection constitutes ‘pseudo-archaeology’.

 Leave a Reply